-The Assessment Principles for Regulated First Aid Qualifications state Assessors for the Level 3 in paediatric first aid units must hold a current First Aid at Work or Paediatric First Aid certificate in order to assess these two units.
-This agreement applies to all awarding organisations offering the units.
+The Assessment Principles for Regulated First Aid Qualifications state that Assessors for the Level 3 in Paediatric First Aid units must hold a current First Aid at Work or Paediatric First Aid certificate in order to assess this unit.
+This agreement applies to all awarding organisations offering this unit.

-Any course to achieve a Paediatric First Aid certificate must have a Total Qualification Time of at least 16 hours, and meet the criteria for Paediatric First Aid Courses for Early Years and Childcare Settings, in line with Statutory requirements.
+Any course to achieve an Emergency Paediatric First Aid certificate must have a Total Qualification Time of at least 8 hours and meet the criteria for Emergency Paediatric First Aid Courses for Early Years and Childcare Settings, in line with statutory requirements.